Schoolforbasics/runbooks/AnacondaRepository.rst

 ports is to configure the server to redirect traffic received on standard HTTP port 80 to the standard Anaconda Repo HTTP port 8080.

-**NOTE:** These commands assume the default state of iptables on CentOS 6.7 which is “on” and allowing inbound SSH access on port 22.
+.. note:: These commands assume the default state of iptables on CentOS 6.7 which is “on” and allowing inbound SSH access on port 22.
 Take caution; mistakes with iptables rules can render a remote machine inaccessible.

 **Allow inbound access to tcp port 80:**